 For those who think that The Plague Within of Paradise Lost has been the absolute best of our Year of the Lord 2015, think again.
 My Dying Bride just cut you loose, adrift in an ocean of pain, just Feel the Misery!

-I know one should not give the boat away and show yer mighty colors too soon, but this mixture between Paradise Lost, Sorcerer and My Silent Wake is just irresistible.
+I know one should not give the boat away and show yer mighty colors too soon, but this mixture between Paradise Lost, Sorcerer, and My Silent Wake is just irresistible.
 A gem we didn’t know yet was coming to us by this fall.
 What a great year 2015 has been for Doom Metal of all kinds.
 From newcomers like Crypt Sermon to old hands like My Dying Bride.
 All there, just stellar.

 Such a performance is even more remarkable after an already distinguished career of some 25 years.
 My Dying Bride is considered by many as one of the ‘founding fathers’ of the Doom Metal movement.
-At that time, being part of what is commonly called the ‘Peaceville Three’ – Paradise Lost, Anathema and My Dying Bride – a jumble of bands giving some form and direction to the genre – as the lore goes.
-At least the best known.
-And wow, just thinking back to the beginnings of My Dying Bride in the ’90s with records like ‘Turn Lose the Swans’ (okay, it is the second album, I know..).
-This newest album this year is just a worthy continuation of things past.
+At that time, they were part of what is commonly called the ‘Peaceville Three’ – Paradise Lost, Anathema, and My Dying Bride.
+A jumble of bands giving some form and direction to the genre, as the lore goes.
+At least the best-known ones.
+And wow, just thinking back to the beginnings of My Dying Bride in the ’90s with records like Turn Lose the Swans (okay, it is the second album, I know..).

-And you gotta be in the mood to Feel the Misery and – really – mentally stable, ’cause it IS Doom Metal as we know it.
+Yet, you gotta be in the mood to Feel the Misery and – really – mentally stable.
+Because this IS Doom Metal as we know it.
 But as the days get longer and colder, this is kind of fitting to the overall mood.

 But then – fortunately – some serious juice kicks in with a vengeance.
-Great relief – and finally very good.
-To Shiver in Empty Halls firmly brings us back to Death Doom Metal heaven – remarkably good that one.
+To Shiver in Empty Halls firmly brings us back to Doom Death Metal heaven – remarkably good that one.
 Crispy crunch, slowly BBQ’ed over a blazing fire.
-Love that song – specifically that they spiced it up with a clear voice passage, some spoken.
-Smell of Black Metal with some stellar tremolo picking going on.
-Just speak about kicking it up a notch.
+I love that song.
+Specifically that they spiced it up with a clear voice passage, some spoken.
+The sweet smell of Black Metal on a bed of tremolo comes as some added spice.

 Within a Sleeping Forest is very well done, but proves to be a stretch at some 11 minutes or so (okay, a few seconds less, I admit..).
-This one is a somewhat endless concoction with its endless doomish elements of the funeral kind.
-Sounds like Finsterforst on a slow day.
+This one is a somewhat endless concoction with its endless doomy elements of the funeral kind.
+This sounds like Finsterforst on a slow day.
 But a fitting end to this record.

-And congratulations.
-The album made it to the 2015 Top 10 Records.
+Ed’s note: The album made it to the 2015 Top 10 Records.
 Very good.